Trent Forrest: Personal life

-Both his mother, Barbara Lee, and his father, Lester Forrest played basketball at Chipola Junior College.
+Both his mother, Barbara Lee, and his father, Lester Forrest, played basketball at Chipola Junior College.
 His mother is the pastor of the All Things New Worship Center and Forrest played drums in the church.
 His father is the manager of Gilmore Park for Chipley's recreation department and built the youth basketball program in the town.
 Forrest has an older brother, Trey, who also played basketball.
+He is a cousin of basketball player Saben Lee.